ckan/ckanext-scheming/README.md

 This extension includes the following snippets:

-* text.html - a simple text field for free-form text or numbers
+* text.html - a simple text field for free-form text or numbers (default)
 * large_text.html - a larger text field, typically used for the title
+* dataset_slug.html - the default dataset name (URL) field
+* license.html - a dataset license selection field
-* choice_selectbox.html - a drop-down list for single-choice fields
+* markdown.html - a markdown field, often used for descriptions
-* ...
-FIXME: complete this
+* organization.html - an organization selection field
+* upload.html - an upload field for resource files

 ### validators